 Graphic Designers Working Tools:

-You will need to articulate ideas for your clients, listening to them to understand their needs and, at the same time, use a strong public speaking and writing skills to convey your solution options either by phone or email.
+You will need to articulate ideas for your clients, listen to them to understand their needs and, at the same time, use strong public speaking and writing skills to convey your solution options either by phone or email.

 MAIN CHARACTERISTICS OF A GRAPHIC DESIGNER

 - Excellent written communication

 - Active and proactive listening

 - Interest in different aspects of artwork for the public

 - Confidence and professional talent